-- 1. direct return of materials to students in class: - 2. return of materials to students during office hours; - 3. viewing of materials in-class or online (where applicable) - 4. submit/grade/return papers electronically.
+- 1. direct return of materials to students in class: - 2. return of materials to students during office hours; or - 3. submit/grade/return papers electronically.

 Arrangements will be finalized for the return of assignments from the options listed above by the instructor during the first class.